Airfield Improvement Works

 All projects undertaken at Essendon Fields are undertaken with strict safety and compliance measures under the MOWP, in full coordination with relevant authorities.

-PROJECT UPDATE | TAXIWAY DELTA ASPHALT REPLACEMENT
+PROJECT HIGHLIGHT | TAXIWAY DELTA ASPHALT REPLACEMENT

-PROJECT UPDATE | TERMINAL APRON CRACK SEALING PROJECT
+PROJECT HIGHLIGHT | TERMINAL APRON CRACK SEALING PROJECT

 The Airport comprises almost 60,000 lineal metres of concrete joints across the airfield, and sealing those joints is an important part of keeping the pavement subgrade free of water, which overtime can lead to pavement fault.